arielmission-space/PAOS/docs/source/user/quickstart.rst

    `Default PAOS plot`

-The title of the plot features the optical surface name, the focal number, the Gaussian beam width, the simulation wavelength and the total optical throughput that reaches the surface..
+The title of the plot features the optical surface name, the focal number, the Gaussian beam width, the simulation wavelength and the total optical throughput that reaches the surface.

 The color scale can be either linear or logarithmic.
 The x and y axes are in physical units, e.g. micron.
 For reference, dark circular rings are superimposed on the first five zeros of the circular Airy function.